Neilus03/Learn2Earn_RL/BreakOut/BreakOut_sb3_PPO/README.md

 # BreakOut A2C Reinforcement Learning Project

-This repository contains code for training and testing an Proximal Policy Optimization (PPO) agent on the Breakout environment using Stable Baselines 3's PPO implementation.
+This repository contains code for training and testing a Proximal Policy Optimization (PPO) agent on the Breakout environment using Stable Baselines 3's PPO implementation.

 ## Files Description